Melody8988/Redux-Reflections/README.md

 # React-Redux-Reflection Application

 Reflection is an important part of building applications and working in teams.
 In this app, there are two views.
-The first allows the user to add new reflections, and the second allows the user to view all the existing reflections with the ability to bookmark them and delete them.
+The first view allows the user to add new reflections, and the second allows the user to view all the existing reflections with the ability to bookmark them and delete them.
 Most recent reflections display at the top.

+Live version on Heroku:

 ### SETUP

-Create your database and tables using the provided `data.sql` file.
-Start the server.

 ```
 npm install